turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Are IDs and Classes, and When Should You Use Them?.md

 ---
-title: "What Are IDs and Classes, and When Should You Use Them?"
+title: What Are IDs and Classes, and When Should You Use Them?
 draft: false
 tags:
-  -
+  - html
 ---
 **IDs and Classes Overview:** IDs are unique, while classes can be reused for multiple elements.